The smallest singular value of a shifted $d$-regular random square matrix: Introduction

 The model studied in this paper differs from the ones discussed above in two crucial aspects.
 Let us set up the framework.
 Let $d \le n$ be (large) integers, which we assume to be fixed throughout the paper.
-Consider the set $\Mc$ of $0/1$-valued square $n\times n$ matrices such that each row and each column of a matrix $M\in \Mc$ contains exactly $d$ ones.
+Consider the set $\Mc$ of square $n\times n$ matrices with $0/1$ entries such that each row and each column of a matrix $M\in \Mc$ contains exactly $d$ ones.
 Such matrices will be called $d$-regular.
 These are adjacency matrices of $d$-regular digraphs (directed graphs), where we allow loops but do not allow multiple edges.
 On $\Mc$ we take the uniform probability measure, turning $\Mc$ into a probability space, and consider the random matrix distributed according to this measure.
 The two main differences from the models mentioned in the previous paragraphs are complex dependencies between the matrix entries and (for $d\ll n$) sparsity of the matrix, i.e., large number of zero entries.
-Note also that by the Perron--Frobenius theorem for every $M\in \Mc$ one has $\|M\|=d$.

 The question of estimating $s_n(M)$ (or, more generally, $s_n(M+B)$ for a fixed matrix $B$), where $M$ is uniformly distributed in $\Mc$, can be justified in two respects.
 First, this is a natural model with complex dependencies between the matrix entries, which does not allow the use of standard conditioning arguments (such as fixing the span of $n-1$ rows of a random matrix and studying the conditional distribution of the distance of the remaining row to the span).
 Techniques developed for treating this model can potentially be adapted to more general models with dependencies.
-Second, as we show in this paper, unlike the Erd\H{o}s--Renyi random model (see below for the definition and a more detailed comparison), the $d$-regularity condition guarantees strong lower bounds on $s_n(M)$ with large probability even in the case when $d\ll\log n$ when the corresponding Erd\H{o}s--Renyi adjacency random matrix with the parameter $p=d/n$ is singular with large probability.
-This provides a better understanding as to what causes singularity of sparse random matrices (``local'' obstructions to invertibility such as a zero row in the Erd\H{o}s--Renyi model versus ``global'' obstructions when the non-trivial null vectors have many non-zero components).
+Second, as we show in this paper, unlike the Erd\H{o}s--R\'enyi random model (see below for the definition and a more detailed comparison), the $d$-regularity condition guarantees strong lower bounds on $s_n(M)$ with large probability even in the case when $d\ll\log n$ when the corresponding Erd\H{o}s--R\'enyi adjacency random matrix with the parameter $p=d/n$ is singular with large probability.
+This provides a better understanding as to what causes singularity of sparse random matrices (``local'' obstructions to invertibility such as a zero row in the Erd\H{o}s--R\'enyi model versus ``global'' obstructions when the non-trivial null vectors have many non-zero components).